sarahhyy/pxt-28BYJ-48-stepper/README.md

 ## Example: Using moving anti-clockwise on button press A and clockwise on button press B

 Use this program to get your stepper motor moving!
+Make sure your stepper motor is connected to pins P0, P1, P2 and P3 in that order.

 ```
 input.onButtonPressed(Button.A, function () {